 The Influenza virus is responsible for a substantial amount of sick time and lost productivity for businesses in the mobile food industry every year.
-Although there is no way to guarantee your commercial kitchen or food truck is completely free of the virus, there are some things that can be done to minimize its impact on your or food truck customers or staff.
+Although there is no way to guarantee your commercial kitchen or food truck is completely free of the flu virus, there are some things that can be done to minimize the chances of an influenza outbreak on your food truck customers or staff.

 How long does influenza virus remain active on objects and common surfaces?

 Influenza virus is capable of surviving on most common surfaces and everyday objects for anywhere from 2 to 8 hours.
 If someone infected with the flu has been in contact with any surface in the workplace, the virus can easily spread to others throughout the work day, long after they have ended their shift or walked away from your service window.

 Which areas or surfaces are most commonly affected?

 There are several surfaces which will have a very high concentration of bacteria and viruses, influenza being no exception.
 Among these, the most notable are doorknobs and handles, food prep surfaces, clothing, kitchen tools and equipment, any public dispensing devices (i.e. napkins or condiments).
 When a person carrying influenza coughs or sneezes, the virus is carried in tiny droplets, some almost microscopic.
 These droplets are deposited on any nearby surfaces or objects, and when another person touches these surfaces or objects they will likely become infected as well, especially if they touch their nose, mouth, or eyes before washing their hands after coming in contact with the infected surface.